LabKey/labkey-api-js/README.md

 </libraries>
 ```

-Now you can startup the server and the code for the APIs will be supplied from this package.
+Now you can start the server and the code for the APIs will be supplied from this package.
 This can be verified
 by checking the browser console.
 You should see:

 ```